SeleniumHQ/mobile-spec/spec-draft.md

 * acceleromator: TODO @mdas is working on this
 * geolocation: use regular webdriver endpoints
 * battery level: not in spec, perhaps exposed via executeScript
+* battery status: not in spec, perhaps exposed via executeScript
 * network speed: not in spec, perhaps exposed via executeScript
+* send sms: not in spec, perhaps exposed via executeScript
+* phone calls: not in spec, perhaps exposed via executeScript

 WebViews and Other Contexts